Mexican Cession: Mexican–American War

 The Mexican Cession as ordinarily understood (i.e. excluding lands claimed by Texas) amounted to 525000 sqmi, or 14.9% of the total area of the current United States.
 If the disputed western Texas claims are also included, that amounts to a total of 750000 sqmi.
-If all of Texas had been seized, since Mexico had not previously acknowledged the loss of any part of Texas, the total area ceded under this treaty comes to 915000 sqmi.
+If all of Texas is included, since Mexico had not previously acknowledged the loss of any part of Texas, the total area ceded under this treaty comes to 915000 sqmi.

-Considering the seizures, including all of Texas, Mexico lost 54% of its pre-1836 territory in the Treaty of Guadalupe Hidalgo.
-For only fifteen years from 1821 (when Mexican independence was secured) to the Texan Revolt in 1836, the Mexican Cession (excluding Texas) formed approximately 42% of the country of Mexico; prior to that, it had been a part of the Spanish colony of New Spain for some three centuries.
-Beginning in the early seventeenth century, a chain of Roman Catholic missions and settlements extended into the New Mexico region, mostly following the course of the Rio Grande from the El Paso area to Santa Fe.
+Considering the seizures, including all of Texas, Mexico lost 55% of its pre-1836 territory in the Treaty of Guadalupe Hidalgo.
+For only 15 years, from 1821 (when Mexican independence was secured) to the Texan Revolt in 1836, the Mexican Cession (excluding Texas) formed approximately 42% of the country of Mexico.
+Prior to that, it had been a part of the Spanish colony of New Spain for three centuries.

 Subsequent organization and the North–South conflict

-Soon after the war started and long before negotiation of the new Mexico–United States border, the question of slavery in the territories to be acquired polarized the Northern and Southern United States in the bitterest sectional conflict up to this time, which lasted for a deadlock of four years during which the Second Party System broke up, Mormon pioneers settled Utah, the California Gold Rush settled California, and New Mexico under a federal military U.S government turned back Texas's attempt to assert control over territory Texas claimed as far west as the Rio Grande.
+Soon after the war started and long before negotiation of the new Mexico–United States border, the question of slavery in the territories to be acquired polarized the Northern and Southern United States in the bitterest sectional conflict up to this time, which lasted for a deadlock of four years, during which the Second Party System broke up, Mormon pioneers settled Utah, the California Gold Rush settled California, and New Mexico-stationed federal troops turned back Texas's attempt to assert control over territory Texas claimed as far west as the Rio Grande.
 Eventually the Compromise of 1850 preserved the Union, but only for another decade.
 Proposals included: